alexbyrnes/grinbot/README.md

 ## Architecture and Security

-GrinBot uses the Telegram bot long polling interface.
+Grin Bot uses the Telegram bot long polling interface.
 This means there's no need for an externally-accessible IP or port.
-GrinBot will connect to Telegram and pull new messages (called [Updates](https://core.telegram.org/bots/api#getting-updates)) from an endpoint specifically for your bot instance using your token.
+Grin Bot will connect to Telegram and pull new messages (called [Updates](https://core.telegram.org/bots/api#getting-updates)) from an endpoint specifically for your bot instance using your token.
 To get an idea of how this works, you can visit `https://api.telegram.org/bot<your api token>/getUpdates` to manually consume messages you have sent your bot.
-This is the address GrinBot polls.
+This is the address Grin Bot polls.

 The only information that is sent to Telegram is the contents of the chat itself &mdash; the commands you send to your bot and the messages it sends back.
 The commands and replies do not include passwords or tokens.

 Telegram bot traffic is _not_ end-to-end encrypted, however Telegram claims [GDPR compliance](https://telegram.org/faq#q-what-about-gdpr) and the ability to [delete messages](https://telegram.org/faq#q-can-i-delete-my-messages).
-If you are using GrinBot for purposes that require stronger security guarantees than these, you should not use this version.
+If you are using Grin Bot for purposes that require stronger security guarantees than these, you should not use this version.

 ## Roadmap